All Products

 LogReduce

-If you turn on LogReduce, Simple Log Service automatically aggregates text logs that have the same pattern during log collection.
-This allows you to obtain the overall information about logs.
+If you turn on LogReduce, Simple Log Service automatically clusters highly similar text logs during collection and extracts patterns from the logs.
+This way, you can have a comprehensive understanding of the logs.
 For more information, see LogReduce.

 Case Sensitive

-• If you turn on Case Sensitive, keywords are case-sensitive.
-For example, if a log contains internalError, you can search for the log only by using the keyword internalError.
+• If you turn on Case Sensitive, searches are case-sensitive.
+For example, if a log contains internalError, you can search for the log by using only the internalError keyword.

-• If you turn off Case Sensitive, keywords are not case-sensitive.
-For example, if a log contains internalError, you can search for the log by using the keyword INTERNALERROR or internalerror.
+• If you turn off Case Sensitive, searches are not case-sensitive.
+For example, if a log contains internalError, you can search for the log by using the INTERNALERROR or internalerror keyword.

 Include Chinese